valkey-io/valkey-glide/java/README.md

 ## System Requirements

-The beta release of Babushka was tested on Intel x86_64 using Ubuntu 22.04.1, and macOS 14.1.
+The beta release of Babushka was tested on Intel x86_64 using Ubuntu 22.04.1, and amd64 using macOS 14.1.

 ## Java supported version

-Tested on Aamzon Corretto version 11.0.21, and 17.0.3
+Tested on Amazon Corretto version 11.0.21, and 17.0.3

 ## Installation and Setup